Clayface: "Todd Russell"

-The seventh version of Clayface debuted in Catwoman (vol. 3) #1 (January 2002), but is not actually shown until Catwoman (vol. 3) #3 (March 2002).
+The seventh version of Clayface debuted in Catwoman (vol. 3) #1 (July 2001), but is not actually shown until Catwoman (vol. 3) #3 (August 2001).
 This character does not remember his true identity, but it is said that he resembles actor Todd Russell.
 Struggling with his memory loss, he used aliases such as Brian, Greg, and Todd.
 Having the power to change into virtually any shape and size, he preys upon prostitutes in Gotham's East End until Catwoman is able to contain his severed head inside of a freezer.
 There are very few background details given about this character's past.
 He was in the Army, suffered injuries, and was subsequently experimented on before losing most of his memory and discovering his new powers.
 After his capture, he is held captive and further experimented upon for almost two years at S.T.A.R.
 Labs in Gotham before being freed by Catwoman.

-In "DC All In", Todd Russell appears at a Clayface gathering called the Fraternity of Mud.
-When Harley Quinn accidentally crashes the gathering, Russell and the other Clayfaces attack her.
-The Clayfaces stop their attack when Harley uses formaldehyde on Clownface.